hi-joy-nz/hi-joy-nz.github.io/SafeBot/Updates.md

 # SafeBot Updates

+## SafeBot Version 1.1.0-1 Release Notes
+16th of November, 2024 • Joy

+### Bug fixes
+- Fixed an issue where certain legendary and mythical Pokemon wouldn't show in user's collections when using the legendary filter.

 ## SafeBot Version 1.1.0 Release Notes
 15th of November, 2024 • Joy
 ### Changes to starboard message